TwoStoryRobot/workshop-git/README.md

 2. Commit that change.
 3. Add a link to your file from this README file
 4. Commit that change.
+5. Now edit the file and add some things to the top and bottom of the file
+6. Commit only the changes to the bottom of the file

 **Note**: Use good communication skills.